 How to install a font in Windows

-First and foremost, in order to install a font, you must have administrator rights.
-If you have downloaded a font in an archived format like.zip,.rar, etc, you will need to extract it first.
-Extract it to a location where you can easily access it.
-Fonts that work in Windows have one of the following file extensions: “.ttc”, “.ttf" or “.pfb”.
+To install a font, you must have administrator rights.
+If you download a font in an archived format, you need to extract it first.
+Fonts that work in Windows have one of the following file extensions: ".ttc", ".ttf" or ".pfb".

-You can install a font from the preview window we have demoed in the previous section or you can right-click on it and, in the contextual menu, choose Install.
+You can install a font from the preview window we have described in the previous section or you can right-click on it and, in the contextual menu, choose Install.

 How to remove fonts in Windows

 Windows asks if you are sure you want to delete this font permanently.
 Press Yes and the font is gone.
-If you have selected a fonts family, Windows will mention how many fonts will be removed after you press Yes.
+If you have selected a fonts family, Windows will tell you how many fonts are going to be removed after you press Yes.

 You can remove as many fonts as you wish, using the same procedure.